plasne/router-coordinator-consumer/README.md

 -   ROUTER_PORT - The port that accepts connections from router clients.
 Default is "8000".
 -   CONSUMER_PORT - The port that accepts connections from consumer clients.
 Default is "8001".
 -   REBALANCE - The number of milliseconds between rebalancing the partitions.
 Default is "10000" (10 seconds).
--   ROUTER_IMBALANCE.
-If set to "0" the partitions will distributed equally, with a greater number, REBALANCE will allow a client to have more partitions than its peers per this value.
+-   ROUTER_IMBALANCE - If set to "0" the partitions will distributed equally, with a greater number, REBALANCE will allow a client to have more partitions than its peers per this value.
 Default is "0".
 -   CONSUMER_IMBALANCE - If set to "0" the partitions will distributed equally, with a greater number, REBALANCE will allow a client to have more partitions than its peers per this value.
 Default is "0".
 -   TIMEOUT - A client must checkin within the timeout period in milliseconds or its partitions will be reassigned.
 Default is "30000".
+-   LEARN_FOR - The number of milliseconds after this application starts up that it will stay in learning mode.
+Default is "60000" (1 min).
 -   SHARD_SIZE - The number of aircraft per partition (shard).
 Default is "100".

 ## Router